How to perform Pyramid Pose

 Regular practice of Parsvottasana is said to stimulate and benefit the kidneys, via its effect on the lower back band and pelvic-rim area.
 It cools the brain, is soothing to the nerves, and improves digestion.
 The liver and spleen become toned.
 In the legs, the front leg receives a deep stretch of the hamstring, and the back leg benefits from calf and achilles tendon stretch.

-It is one of the standing forward bends which help to show how when the legs are firmly engaged the spine can release more in the forward action.
-Taking the trunk forward and down helps bring rest to the heart and quietens the head after an active session.
+It is one of the standing forward bends which help to show how, when the legs are firmly engaged, the spine can release more in the forward action.
+Taking the trunk forward and down helps bring rest to the heart and quietens the mind after an strenuous session.